gabriwl165/python-web-framework/README.md

 ```

-Our `request_callback_handler` method is going to be triggred from `Router` sending us the request and the method that must be used to process him.
+Our `request_callback_handler` method will be triggered by the `Router`, sending us the request and the method that should be used to process it.
-Her response is needed to be send to `response_writer` that we're going to see below.
+The response then needs to be sent to the `response_writer`, which we'll cover below.

 ```python
     def response_writer(self, response):